j-e-james/DomainLossRate/README.md

 # DomainLossRate
 Scripts used in analysing rates of pfam domain loss rates across animal species.
+Pipeline scripts were written by Jennifer James and Paul Nelson.
+Sara Willis wrote the original DataPfams script.
+All other python and R scripts written by Jennifer James.

 pfams_w_additions_Animal_ex_contaminants.txt.gz
 PfamUIDsTable_Animal_ex_contaminants.txt.gz